-- A. Every three years, the City shall conduct a comprehensive, third-party, expert analysis of 23 utility rates.
-24 - B. Revenues generated by utilities should provide adequate resources to provide for proper 25 operation of the related programs, servicing of related debt at prescribed levels, 26 maintenance of the capital plant, and adequate reserves.
-27 - C. Utility rates shall be set utilizing the following guidelines: 28 - i.
-The rate structure should encourage consumers to conserve natural resources while 29 providing a stable and predictable revenue base for the proper management of the 30 utility.
-31 - ii.
-The rates shall strive to be equitable among the classes (general types) of 32 ratepayers.
-33 - iii.
-The revenue target of the utility rates should maintain a minimum debt service 34 coverage ratio (DSCR) of 1.5.
-DSCR is a financial formula that equals net operating 35 income divided by annual debt service.
-36 - Rates should be set using an assumption of 95% of the average water consumption 37 iv. for the five previous years.
-38 - A complete rate analysis, when finished, shall be included with the proposed ۷.
-39 preliminary budget, if not already adopted by separate ordinance.
-40
+- A. Every three years, the City shall conduct a comprehensive, third-party, expert analysis of utility rates. - B. Revenues generated by utilities should provide adequate resources to provide for proper operation of the related programs, servicing of related debt at prescribed levels, maintenance of the capital plant, and adequate reserves. - C. Utility rates shall be set utilizing the following guidelines: - i.
+The rate structure should encourage consumers to conserve natural resources while providing a stable and predictable revenue base for the proper management of the utility. - ii.
+The rates shall strive to be equitable among the classes (general types) of ratepayers. - iii.
+The revenue target of the utility rates should maintain a minimum debt service coverage ratio (DSCR) of 1.5.
+DSCR is a financial formula that equals net operating income divided by annual debt service. - iv.
+Recommended rate structures shall be adopted by separate ordinance.

-1 10.
-Expenditures: General
+10. Expenditures: General

-A. The City shall authorize only those ongoing, operating expenditures that may be 2 supported by ongoing operating revenues.
-Before the City takes a policy or budgetary 3 action that will create fixed, ongoing expenses, the cost implications of such actions shall 4 be estimated/determined for current and future years with the aid of strategic financial 5 planning models as described in Financial Management/Strategic Forecasting Policies.
-6 Capital expenditures may be funded from one-time revenues, but the operating budget 7 expenditure impacts of capital expenditures shall be reviewed for compliance with this 8 policy provision.
-9
+- A. The City shall authorize only those ongoing, operating expenditures that may be supported by ongoing operating revenues.
+Before the City takes a policy or budgetary action that will create fixed, ongoing expenses, the cost implications of such actions shall be estimated/determined for current and future years with the aid of strategic financial planning models.
+Capital expenditures may be funded from one-time revenues, but the operating budget expenditure impacts of capital expenditures shall be reviewed for compliance with this policy provision. - i.
+Operating revenues are those revenues that recur regularly on an annual basis, excluding revenues that may be available only on a one-time basis such as revenues derived from land sales, bond proceeds, etc.

-- i.
-Operating revenues are those revenues that recur regularly on an annual basis, excluding revenues that may be available only on a one time basis such as revenues derived from land sales, bond proceeds, etc. - B. Department heads are responsible for managing their budgets within the total appropriation for their department. - C. The City shall maintain expenditure categories according to state statute and administrative regulation as described in the State Auditor's Budgetary, Accounting, and Reporting System (BARS). - 18D.
-The City shall assess funds for services provided internally by other funds.
-The19estimated direct and indirect costs of service shall be budgeted as an expense to the20fund receiving or benefiting from the service, and the cost of the service shall be21recognized as revenue to the providing fund.
-A review of the method for determining the22amount of the interfund assessment shall be reviewed periodically. - E. Emphasis shall be placed on improving productivity, workplace innovation, program evaluation, and alternative means of service delivery rather than adding to the work force.
+- B. Department directors are responsible for managing their budgets within the total appropriation for their department. - C. The City shall maintain expenditure categories according to state statute and administrative regulation as described in the State Auditor's Budgetary, Accounting, and Reporting System (BARS). - D. The City shall assess funds for services provided internally by other funds.
+The estimated direct and indirect costs of service shall be budgeted as an expense to the fund receiving or benefiting from the service, and the cost of the service shall be recognized as revenue to the providing fund.
+A review of the method for determining the amount of the interfund assessment shall be reviewed periodically. - E. Emphasis shall be placed on improving productivity, workplace innovation, program evaluation, and alternative means of service delivery rather than adding to the work force.
 The City shall invest in technology and other efficiency tools to ensure high productivity.
-The City may hire additional staff only after the need of such positions has been demonstrated and documented, including assessment of alternative measures, such as contracting for professional services and partnering with other agencies/organizations. - F. All compensation planning and collective bargaining shall focus on the total cost of compensation which includes direct salary, health care benefits, pension contributions, training allowance, and other benefits of a non-salary nature which are a cost to the City. - 33 G. Enterprise Funds expenditures shall be fully supported by their own rates, fees, and 34 charges, and not subsidized by the General Fund.
-The Enterprise Funds shall pay their 35 share of overhead costs and services provided by the General Fund.
+The City may hire additional staff only after the need for such positions has been demonstrated and documented, including assessment of alternative measures, such as contracting for professional services and partnering with other agencies/organizations. - F. All compensation planning and collective bargaining shall focus on the total cost of compensation which includes direct salary, health care benefits, pension contributions, training allowance, and other benefits of a non-salary nature which are a cost to the City. - G. Enterprise Funds expenditures shall be fully supported by their own rates, fees, and charges, and not subsidized by the General Fund.
+The Enterprise Funds shall pay their share of overhead costs and services provided by the General Fund.